ISRAEL FAMILY JOURNEY

 If you are extending your stay in Israel we can arrange an extra night(s) at our Tel Aviv hotel based on the discounted group rate.
 Contact us with your extra booking request or questions.

 Medical situations or emergencies that occur abroad can be more than a nuisance; they can be expensive as well.
 Through a partnership with a leading Israeli insurance provider, Harel, travelers can obtain local health insurance that offers:

 - No claims or paperwork to submit for care

 - No out-of-pocket payments- all valid claims are paid directly by the insurer

 Even if you have coverage at home that extends abroad, you would still need to pay out of pocket in Israel, and then file a claim with your home insurance provider once you return.
-This can be a significant nuisance.
 The same is true for travel insurance policies that include a medical benefit.
-In other words, the Harel local medical insurance policy is a convenient way to receive medical care in Israel without hidden costs or paperwork headaches.
+Instead, Harel offers a convenient way to receive medical care in Israel without hidden costs or paperwork headaches.

 Policy costs are by age as follows:

 Ages 60-65 – $6.00/Day

 Purchase your medical insurance at least 21 days before arrival to Israel (you will need your passport number on hand to complete the form).
 The policy can be issued for up to 90 days of travel within Israel, but it only applies within Israel.
 A policy confirmation number will be issued approximately 7-10 days before your scheduled travels.